GHK-Cu cost guide

 Direct answer

 GHK-Cu topical foam cost should be compared by the full care model, not only the bottle price.
 Peptide12 lists GHK-Cu foam from $99/month, with pricing varying by plan length.
-Safer comparisons include clinician review, cosmetic expectations, ingredient transparency, pharmacy quality, shipping, refills, follow-up, and no-prescription seller red flags.
+Safer comparisons include clinician review, cosmetic expectations, ingredient transparency, pharmacy quality, payment terms, shipping, refills, follow-up, and no-prescription seller red flags.

 Price basics